 You can find the Edquity app in the App store, Google Play or apply for emergency aid online.
 Simply download the app or head on over to the website and follow the instructions on how to get started.
 The application shouldn’t take more than 15 minutes to fill out.
 You don’t have to worry about writing answers or finding references.
 The only thing you need is your student ID.

 How Long Will It Take To Get My Funds?

 Funds are meant to support those who experience a financial emergency that interferes with you finishing college.
-You will know within 24 hours if you are approved to receive emergency aid.
+You will receive your funds in 48 hours.

 How Do I Claim My Emergency Aid?

 Edquity provides options for every student.
 Even if you don’t have a bank account, you can still claim your emergency aid.
 Once you’ve completed the process, you can claim your aid.

 Do I Have To Pay Back My Aid?

 No, emergency aid does not require repayment and will not interfere with your current financial aid.
 If your situation changes, feel free to donate your fund to support other students.

 What Are Some Other Resources Available?